Cannabis rules 2025: Consumption, possession & driving

 | Edible | 30–120 min | Long-lasting effect, longer risk of still measurable values. |

-| regular consumption | – | THC breakdown can take significantly longer. |
+| Regular consumption | – | THC breakdown can take significantly longer. |

 5. Public Consumption & Fines